Genez-io/deployapps-landing-page/content/posts/rest_vs_rpc.md

 }
 ```

 2. Great!
-Now, we need to add this class to our genezio bundle, and deploy it.
+Now, we need to add this class to our DeployApps bundle, and deploy it.
 Run `genezio addClass index.js http` to add this class to the bundle.
 Run `genezio local` to deploy it locally, or `genezio deploy` to deploy it on the genezio infrastructure.
 3. Congrats!
 You can now test this RESTful interface using the URLs returned by the deploy command used and the SDK and/or with our test interface that you can find on the {{< external-link link="https://app.genez.io/dashboard" >}}dashboard{{< /external-link >}}
    .